This post may contain affiliate links. See my affiliate disclosure policy.

 How to Make a Raspberry Smoothie

-- Add frozen raspberries for a vibrant, tangy taste and natural thickness.
+2. Add raspberries and cherries for a vibrant, tangy taste and natural thickness.

-This natural sweet raspberry smoothie is highly customizable, so feel free to tweak it!
-Here are some easy swaps and add-ins to tailor the smoothie to your taste or nutritional needs:
+Here are some easy swaps and add-ins to tailor this raspberry smoothie to your taste or nutritional needs:

-- Superfood boost: For even more health benefits, toss in some chia seeds, hemp seeds, or almond butter.
+• Superfood boost: For even more health benefits, toss in some coconut flakes, chia seeds, hemp seeds, or other superfoods.
 These add healthy fats, protein, and fiber, making your smoothie more satisfying and nutritious.

 If you make this raspberry smoothie, I’d love to hear how it turned out in the comment box below.
 Your feedback helps me and all the readers in this community.
 And if you’re interested in more plant-based recipes (and exclusive content), sign up for my weekly recipe newsletter.